MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     Five more rows of data are added for each existing column in the table.

     Your table should have several columns.
-However, to continue following the modules in this learning path, try to remove some columns that you won't use.
+Compare your columns to this list and remove any that you do not need.

     The list of columns that you need are: